phel-lang/phel-lang/adrs/php/0002_module_structure.md

 The modules have a similar structure between each other.
 At the root of a module you can find:

 - Facade: A Facade is the class that defines the entry point of the module.
-  - There must be one Facade per module.
+  - There must be exactly one Facade per module.
   - If one module wants to interact with another module, they will do it via the Facade.

 - Factory: A factory is a class where the instances of the module are created.